bhrutledge/exploring-venv/slides.md

 ???

 - Python 3 makes this easy
-- Not a best practice
-- Let's say I want to play with a web API.
-I'll want to use `requests`.
+- Let's say I want to play with a web API; I'll want to use `requests`.

 --